-He was born on 4th of September 1982 in Kirkcaldy, Scotland, and as a boy raced karting.
+Born in September 1982 in Kirkcaldy, Scotland, the young Jonny Adam raced in karting competitions.
 He competed at national level and in 1999 won Scottish Kart TKM Challenge.
 Three years later Adam finished 5th in the British National Kart Championship what was his last success before switching to single-seaters.

-After a short spell in single-seater, Adam switched to the sports car racing.
-In 2004 he debuted in Renault Clio Cup Great Britain and impressed.
-He won 6 out of 20 races, scored a total of 14 podiums, had seven pole positions and six fastest laps before finishing 3rd overall.
+After a short spell in single-seater, Adam switched to the touring car racing in 2004 when he made a debut in the Renault Clio Cup Great Britain.
+His performance was impressive, as he won 6 out of 20 races, scored a total of 14 podiums, had seven pole positions and six fastest laps before finishing 3rd overall.

-The following season was even better.
-Driving for TCR, he won 11 out of 20 races, had other six podium finishes, and amassed impressive 15 pole positions and 14 fastest laps before taking the title in the penultimate race of the season at Donington Park.
+The following season was even better, taking the championship title.
+Driving for TCR (Total Control Racing), he won 11 out of 20 races, had other six podium finishes, and amassed impressive 15 pole positions and 14 fastest laps before taking the title in the penultimate race of the season at Donington Park.
 That success helped Jonny to make further progress and he was ready for a new challenge.

-In 2006 Adam signed with Total Control racing to compete in SEAT Cupra Great Britain Championship.
+In 2006, Adam stayed with Total Control Racing but switched to SEAT Cupra Great Britain Championship.
 Just like when he has competed in the Renault Clio Cup, Jonathan finished 3rd in his rookie season in the new series.
 He scored two wins and a total of 10 podiums out of 18 races, finishing behind Mat Jackson and Alan Blencowe.

 While waiting for a new opportunity, in 2010 the Scottish racer drove in selected rounds of Ginetta G50 Cup Great Britain and scored one victory.